obsidian-tasks-group/obsidian-tasks/docsv2/reference/status-collections/its-theme.md

 ## Introduction

-This theme offers the same checkboxes as [SlRvb's Alternate Checkboxes]({{ site.baseurl }}{% link reference/status-collections/slrvb-alternate-checkboxes-snippet.md %}), which works in combination with other themes too, so is more flexible.
+This theme offers the same checkboxes as [[reference/status-collections/slrvb-alternate-checkboxes-snippet|SlRvb's Alternate Checkboxes]], which works in combination with other themes too, so is more flexible.

 |                       Location | Link                                                                                                                                                        |
 | ------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------- |